Mellanox/libvma/README.txt

 Use value of 0 for LWIP algorithm.
 Use value of 1 for the Cubic algorithm.
 Default value is 0 (LWIP).

-VMA_WINDOW_SCALING
-TCP scaling window.
-This value (factor range from 0 to 14, -1 to disable, -2 to use OS value) set the factor in which the TCP window is scaled.
-Factor of 0 allow using the tcp scaling window of the remote host, while not changing the window of the local host.
-Value of -1 disable both direction.
-Value of -2 use the OS maximum receive buffer value to calculate the factor.
-Make sure that VMA buffers are big enough to support the window.
-Default value is 3

 VMA_TCP_MAX_SYN_FIN_RATE
 Limit the number of TCP control packets (TCP SYN/FIN/RST packets) that VMA will handle